+Do you want to learn how to draw and paint?
+Have something worthy to show off on social media or put into an art exhibition?
 This course is focused on developing high quality skills and confidence as an artist.
-The tasks will introduce you to a variety of art materials and processes including drawing with pencil and ink, drypoint etching, acrylic painting and mixed media work.
-You will have the opportunity to develop ideas that express your beliefs and values with a focus on representation and meaning, culminating in a resolved artwork.
-There will be time given to explore the work of established artists and art movements, discovering how and why they create their artwork, to help inspire your own art making.
+The tasks will introduce you to a variety of art materials and processes including drawing with pencil and ink, dry-point etching, and acrylic painting.
+You will have the opportunity to develop ideas that express your beliefs and values with a focus on representation and meaning, culminating in a resolved artwork - a large painting using acrylics.
+You will take inspiration from different artists, discovering how and why they create their artwork, to help inspire your own art making.
 You do not need to have completed any art courses before, however, showing an enthusiasm for the subject along with a basic understanding of the elements and principles of art with some drawing skills would be an advantage.
 This course is highly recommended to prepare you to work in Year 11 and 12 Visual Arts ATAR courses.